-Here's the week 3 meal plan for January 17-23.
+Here's Weekly Meal Plan 3 for January 16-22.
 We're going to use some of the leftovers we tucked into the freezer the last two weeks to make fresh new meals plus a couple more easy recipes to enjoy!

 Tips for meal prepping